openboxes/openboxes/docs/admin-guide/upgrading/index.md

+??? warning

+    Please do NOT use this page if you are upgrading from 0.8.x to 0.9.x.
+    Review the [Migration Guide](../migration) if you need more information.

 # Upgrading

 Once you have migrated from 0.8.x to 0.9.x, the upgrade process for subsequent releases will go back to being straightforward.

-!!! danger

-    Please do NOT use this page if you are upgrading from 0.8.x to 0.9.x.
-    Review the [Migration Guide](../migration) if you need more information.

 ## Assumptions
 These upgrade instructions make the following assumptions